 It’s important to support Indigenous cancer patients and families in culturally appropriate ways.
 Dialogue and Storywork is a project designed to improve the transitions and outcomes of First Nations patients during the cancer journey.

-Short stories, based on Indigenous story-telling traditions help show the many values, beliefs and needs of Indigenous cancer patients.
+Short stories, based on Indigenous story-telling traditions help show the many values, beliefs, and needs of Indigenous cancer patients.
 First Nations’ patients and family members, along with their family doctors and oncologists (cancer doctors), from British Columbia, Alberta, Manitoba, and the North West Territories, are featured.
-The videos raise awareness about the cancer journey experienced by Indigenous patients and their families and promote understanding with healthcare providers.
+The videos raise awareness about the cancer journey of Indigenous patients and their families and promotes understanding with healthcare providers.

 A cancer diagnosis is a difficult time for everyone.
 Fear about the future and worry for yourself and your loved ones is common.

-Family doctors and oncologists talk about the diagnosis and impact of cancer, the experience of residential schools and its impact on future generations.
-Cancer is an emotional disease.
-It’s normal to feel afraid, so it’s important for oncologists and other health care providers to talk openly about concerns with patients and families.
+Family doctors and oncologists talk about the diagnosis and impact of cancer, the experience of residential schools, and its impact on future generations.

 Jules Nokohoo from Chipewyan Prairie First Nation, Alberta, talks about his emotional reaction when he first learned of his brother’s cancer diagnosis.
 Elsie Lemaigre from Chipewyan Prairie First Nation, Alberta, talks about her reaction when the doctor first told her she had cancer.